 The shady campground within the Southwest National Park is known as Boltons Green.
 Approximately 10 sites are available here for tent and caravan camping.
 Although caravans can access this campground, please be aware that the road is rough and flat campsites are limited.

-An additional 3-4 small tent sites can be found further along the road before you reach the No Camping sign.
+An additional 3-4 small tent sites can be found further along the road before you reach the 'NO TENTS beyond this point' sign.
+Beyond this point there are limited sites available which are only for self-contained RV campers.
 Sites are not numbered so please try not to spread out too much, allowing for other groups to utilise the campground.

 Basic facilities include pit toilets and a water tank at Boltons Green.
 Water is untreated and must be boiled before drinking.
-There is a public pay phone available at the visitor information booth, adjacent to the Rangers Quarters.
+There is a public pay phone available at the visitor information shelter.

 The Southwest National Park is a fuel stove only area, no fires are permitted.